New Glarus, Wisconsin: Settlement

-The early years
+Early years

 In all, the New Glarus settlers purchased 1200 acre for their new home.
 Many of the pioneers were carpenters, mechanics, and farmers; trades that proved useful as the settlers prepared for their first winter in the Wisconsin Territory.
 A sum of $1,000 was used by the settlers that winter to purchase tools, cattle, seed, and other provisions, all of which had to be repaid with the price of the land within ten years of the formation of the colony.
 Twelve families stayed in the community's only wooden hut that first winter, which was built on the same property where the Swiss United Church of Christ is presently located.
 Their diet consisted mainly of potatoes and grated cheese, a dish also known as Röschti.
 They also ate fish caught from the Little Sugar River.
 Bread, it was said, was a rarity, and meat even more so.
 To earn money to survive their first winter, the settlers worked in the nearby lead mines in Exeter and Mineral Point.
 In 1851 the first store in New Glarus opened, followed in 1853 by the first hotel, and in 1870 by the first cheese factory.

 Two years after New Glarus was founded, another group of immigrants arrived from "Old Glarus."
 Then, one by one, more arrived, and the population of New Glarus was reinforced by new settlers from their motherland.
 The 1870 census showed 1,247 natives of Switzerland living in Green County, Wisconsin.
 By 1878 the 22 original 20 acre parcels owned by the first settlers had grown to more than 30000 acre around New Glarus.